nodejs/node/doc/contributing/security-model-strategy.md

 * Single executable application
 * CI/CD pipeline components

-### Support experimentation on features like persmission and policies
+### Support experimentation on features like permissions and policies

 The project is not currently planning to provide supported sandbox functionality, but wants to support experimentation on